SofieThi/STH_Visual/Self-assigned project/README.md

 This repository contains the answers to the following tasks:

--Make the https://www.kaggle.com/code/victorxiao4/sports-tf/data smaller (20 classes instead of 100) by only including the first 20 folders (alphabethical order) in the train, test and valid folders
+-Change the dataset: compile the split dataset from https://www.kaggle.com/code/victorxiao4/sports-tf/data into one big dataset with 5 categories: arm wrestling, barell racing, billiards, bmx and boxing: these are the classes the model has previosuly been best at predicting (with val, test, train split and 20 classes)

--Train a sequential model from TensorFlow to predict which of the 20 classes the image belongs to
+-Train a sequential model from TensorFlow to predict which of the 5 classes the images belongs to

 -Find out how well the model performs

 -Generate plot history and save it to output folder

+-Generate classification report and save it to output folder

 ## Structure